blank Skip to main content

 Device owner

 The device owner is the first user created during initial device configuration when the device is first set up.
-The device owner is a privilege assigned to a certain application (MDM or another similar solution) to enforce policies and restrictions on the target device.
+Device owner is a privilege assigned to a certain application (MDM or another similar solution) to enforce policies and restrictions on the target device.

 As an alternative to creating a traditional device owner profile, you can use Samsung Knox, a mobile security platform.
-Samsung Knox allows you to create an MDM profile and assign it as a device owner on any devices running Knox 2.8 or higher.
+Samsung Knox allows you to create an MDM profile and assign it as a device owner on any device running Knox 2.8 or higher.
 However, this solution only works for Samsung devices.
+Also, with Android changes to MDM profiles, some Knox APIs can be deprecated.
+You can find more information on these changes on the Prepare Knox for Android 11 page of the Samsung Knox documentation.

 The good news is that Samsung also provides a Knox SDK for third-party applications.
 The SDK requires developers to have a license key that can be generated after creating a Samsung account and enrolling in the Partner program.